Steven Collins responds to a letter by Bill Schlegel

 In the article “Where Is Sodom?” in the March/April 2013 issue of BAR, archaeologist Steven Collins combines clues from Biblical geography with archaeological evidence from the site of Tall el-Hammam in Jordan to suggest that the author of Genesis 13 located Sodom in a fertile area northeast of the Dead Sea.
-However, not all agree with Collins’ assessment.
+However, not all agree with Collins’s assessment.
 In the July/August 2013 issue, Collins responded to reader Shirley S. Reed’s question on the location of Zoar.
-Read Master’s College professor Bill Schlegel’s commentary on the location of Zoar along with Steven Collins’s response below.
+Below, read Bill Schlegel’s commentary on the location of Zoar along with Steven Collins’s response.

 Steve Collins’s interpretation of the location of Zoar* on the Madaba Map is faulty.
 The Zered River, which drains into the southeastern part of the Dead Sea is depicted and clearly labeled on the Madaba Map.
 Zoar is located south of the mouth of the Zered River.
 The Madaba Map is not depicting only the “northern half” of the Dead Sea, as Collins asserts.
 Nor is the Lisan (Tongue) missing from the map because of “low water levels.”
 Perhaps exactly the opposite is true—the Madaba Map depicts no Lisan because of high water levels.